 Exemption Attained for Lifejackets in Tenders

-This WCBIA Special Exemption proposal was accepted by AMSA saving Operators the inconvenience and additional expense of purchasing and maintaining additional lifejackets for carriage in tenders.
+This WCBIA Special Exemption proposal was accepted by AMSA saving Operators the inconvenience and additional expense of purchasing and maintaining lifejackets for carriage in tenders.
 A copy of the exemption confirmation has been distributed to Members and further copies can be provided upon request.

-Independent Review Report on DCV Safety Standards Review
+Independent Review Report on DCV Safety Standards

 AMSA Cost & Charging Review